 - protects the identity of individuals participating to a study

-With the advent of blockchain technology and better hardware, the problem hereby described seems to be more approachable.
-Despite the improvements of encryption schemes and MPC protocols, there is still an enormous slowdown with respect to computing on unencrypted data.
+With the advent of blockchain technology and better hardware, it should be easier to solve the problem hereby described.
+However, despite the improvements of encryption schemes and MPC protocols, computing on unencrypted data is still way faster.

 The team of fitchain are using a combination of technologies such as homomorphic encryption, multi party computation, crypto-economics and blockchain to provide private machine learning services.

 Deep learning: from chemoinformatics to precision medicine Kim, IW. & Oh, J.M.
 Journal of Pharmaceutical Investigation (2017) 47: 317. https://doi.org/10.1007/s40005-017-0332-x

 Dermatologist-level classification of skin cancer with deep neural networks Esteva, Andre and Kuprel, Brett and Novoa, Roberto A. and Ko, Justin and Swetter, Susan M. and Blau, Helen M. and Thrun, Sebastian — Nature 2017 Volume 542 2017/01/25/online

 A machine learning approach to integrate big data for precision medicine in acute myeloid leukemia Su-In Lee, Safiye Celik, et al. Nature Communications Vol 9, Article number: 42 (2018) https://www.nature.com/articles/s41467-017-02465-5

 Deep learning in radiology: an overview of the concepts and a survey of the state of the art Maciej A. Mazurowski, Mateusz Buda, Ashirbani Saha, Mustafa R. Bashir https://arxiv.org/abs/1802.08717

 Towards automatic pulmonary nodule management in lung cancer screening with deep learning Francesco Ciompi et al. https://www.nature.com/articles/srep46479